Astrolabe: Medieval era

-In 1370, the first Indian treatise on the astrolabe was written by the Jain astronomer Mahendra Suri, titled Yantrarāja.

 A simplified astrolabe, known as a balesilha, was used by sailors to get an accurate reading of latitude while at sea.
 The use of the balesilha was promoted by Prince Henry (1394–1460) while navigating for Portugal.

 The astrolabe was almost certainly first brought north of the Pyrenees by Gerbert of Aurillac (future Pope Sylvester II), where it was integrated into the quadrivium at the school in Reims, France, sometime before the turn of the 11th century.
 In the 15th century, French instrument maker Jean Fusoris (c.
 1365–1436) also started remaking and selling astrolabes in his shop in Paris, along with portable sundials and other popular scientific devices of the day.
+Thirteen of his astrolabes survive to this day.